CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 - **Oldest Route**: Prefer the oldest route in the BGP table.

 - **Lowest RouterID**: Prefer the route received from the peer with the lowest Router ID attribute.
-If the route was received from a route reflector, the `ORIGINATOR_ID` attribute will be used to compare.
+If the route is received from a route reflector, the `ORIGINATOR_ID` attribute is used to compare.

 - **Shortest Route Reflector Cluster List**: If a route has passed through multiple route reflectors, prefer the route with the shortested route reflector cluster list.

 - **Highest Peer IP Address**: Prefer the route received from the peer with the highest IP address.

-Cumulus Linux provides the reason it is selecting one path over another in output of the NCLU `net show bgp` and vtysh `show ip bgp` commands for a specific prefix.
+Cumulus Linux provides the reason it is selecting one path over another in NCLU `net show bgp` and vtysh `show ip bgp` command output for a specific prefix.

 When BGP multipath is in use, if multiple paths are equal, BGP still selects a single best path to advertise to peers.
 This path is indicated as best with the reason, although multiple paths might be installed into the routing table.